The Power of Sub Domains: Organize and Expand Your Website

 A subdomain is like a mini-website within a bigger website.
-It’s a part of the main web address used for organising content, like “blog.example.com“or “shop.example.com” for a blog section.
+It’s part of the main web address for organizing content, like “blog.example.com” or “shop.example.com” for a blog section.
 Once you have the domain, you can create as many sub-domains as you need for free.

 Subdomain: